developer-zebra/developer-zebra-site/src/ehs/3-0/guide/settings/index.md

 ------

 ### Icon
 Permits a custom graphic to be specified in place of the system or default icon for an application or link when displayed on the User-Mode screen. **Supports .bmp, .jpg, and .png image formats**.
 Image must be stored locally on the device and specified in the `enterprisehomescreen.xml` file using the full path.
 Default icon is used if tag is left blank or specified image file is missing or invalid.
-When used with apps specified using the wildcard attribute, all apps will display the same icon. <!-- **Compatible with EHS Secure Mode**.  -->
+When used with apps specified using the wildcard attribute, all apps will display the same icon.

 #### Examples